Overview

 How can you care for yourself at home?

-• To help prevent infection, you may need to take a shower instead of a bath with a venous access device.
+- To help prevent infection, you may need to take a shower instead of a bath when you have a vascular access device.
 You may have to avoid swimming.

-• You should clean the area around the device with soap and water at least one time a day.
+- Clean the area around the device with soap and water daily or if it gets dirty.

-• You may not be able to do exercises that involve the part of the body with the venous access device.
+- You may not be able to do exercises that involve the part of the body with the device.
 Ask your doctor what activities you can do.

-• Your device will need regular flushing to keep it open.
-A nurse or other health professional probably will do this for you.
+- Your device will need regular flushing to keep it open.
+Your care team may do this for you.
+You or a caregiver can be taught to do this at home.

 Where can you learn more?